Counseling Troubled Teens

 Forms of Counseling for Troubled Teens

-The most common form of therapy for troubled teens is Equine therapy.
+The most common form of therapy for teenagers is Equine therapy.
 This is a form of counseling that works with horses on a daily bases, helping to teach the troubled teens responsibility, accountability, emotional maturity, and provides a way to practice better communication.

 Equine therapy is a preferred method of counseling because a troubled teen will open up with an animal due to the feeling of safety with the knowledge that the animal won’t judge the teen for what they feel or say.

-These groups help the troubled teens to process their emotions and find positive ways to handle their negative emotions that they can use once they return home.
+These groups help the teenagers to process their emotions and find positive ways to handle their negative emotions that they can use once they return home.

-Drug and substance abuse recovery programs help the troubled teens to uncover the reasons they are using, usually by facing past problems and struggles that the teen never emotionally recovered from.
+Drug and substance abuse recovery programs help the troubled teenagers to uncover the reasons they are using, usually by facing past problems and struggles that the teen never emotionally recovered from.

 The program helps the troubled teens to become sober, and find other, healthier, coping methods to help ensure their sobriety once they return home.
 Once they work through their emotional struggles they can find better ways to live their life that won’t ruin relationships.